 Lie #1 – Obama Allowed Great Lakes Water to Be Sold To China as Half the U.S. Faces Extreme Water Crisis

-There is bit of truth to this.
+There is a bit of truth to this.
 Companies can collect and bottle water in the Great Lakes region but only in containers of 5.7 gallons or less.
-However the collection of water is not directly from the lakes but from the aquifers in the region.
+However, the water collection is not directly from the lakes but the aquifers in the region.
 Since 2000, Nestle Waters North America sell bottled “Spring Water” marketed with the Ice Mountain label.
-It’s bottling centers are located in Mecosta County, Michigan, and Guelph, Ontario.
+Its bottling centers are located in Mecosta County, Michigan, and Guelph, Ontario.
 Each plant supposedly bottles 700,000 gallons a day.
 However, a 2000 report by the International Joint Commission noted that the Great Lakes basin imports 14 times the amount of bottled water that is withdrawn and shipped elsewhere.

-Lie #3 – Obama allowed container ships to come into the Great Lakes, fill up and export our water to Asia.
+Lie #3 – Obama allowed container ships to come into the Great Lakes, fill up and export our water to the Chinese.

 Lie #4 – Foreign companies are pumping water out of the Great Lakes without limits.

-Switzerland company Nestlé has been operating a water bottling plant in Michigan since 2000.
+A company from Switzerland, Nestlé, has been operating a water bottling plant in Michigan since 2000.
 In 2009 the Michigan Citizens for Water Conservation sued Nestle Waters North America/Ice Mountain.
-In 2009 a final, out-of-court settlement was reached whereby Nestle/Ice Mountain’s water pumping permit was reduced by almost half.
+An out-of-court settlement was reached in 2009.
+Nestle/Ice Mountain’s water pumping permit was reduced by almost half.
 Nestlé agreed to lower its spring pumping in Michigan earlier in the spring season during fish spawning and continue low pumping during the summer months to protect the already stressed stream and lake.
 Other companies that bottled water from the Great Lakes region include Coca-Cola, Pepsi, and Avita.

 In 2018 Nestle, had been extracting and exporting up to 250 gallons a minute from a well in Evart, Michigan.
 Nestle filed for a new permit that would allow the company to pump 400 gallons of water each minute of the day, 365 days a year.

-The Michigan DEQ is powerless to stop the foreign company from proceeding with their plan despite overwhelming opposition.
+The Michigan DEQ is powerless to stop the foreign company from proceeding with its plan despite overwhelming opposition.